Entartete Kunst \ Degenerate Art

-Our current exhibition Emil Nolde: Colour is Life focuses on the work of a complex and contradictory figure in art history.
-In 1934 Emil Nolde joined the National Socialist German Workers’ Party.
+Our exhibition Emil Nolde: Colour is Life (14 Feb. - 10 Jun.
+2018) focused on the work of a complex and contradictory figure in art history.
+In 1934, Emil Nolde joined the National Socialist German Workers’ Party.
 A fiercely patriotic man, he believed that his art was truly representative of German art.
 However, Hitler’s prejudice against modern art meant that Nolde's Nazi sympathies did not spare him from the Party’s campaign against so-called Entartete Kunst (Degenerate Art).

 Beginning in 1937, the National Socialist Party confiscated modernist artworks from public institutions in Germany.
 The V&A holds the only known copy of a full inventory of the confiscated art—over 16,000 works in total.
 You can view the full digitised list on the V&A’s website.